SK-EID/smart-id-java-client/README.md

    * For `RAW_DIGEST_SIGNATURE`: value, signatureAlgorithm, hashAlgorithm
 * `cert`: Includes certificate information with value (Base64-encoded certificate) and certificateLevel (ADVANCED or QUALIFIED).
 * `ignoredProperties`: Any unsupported or ignored properties from the request.
-* `interactionFlowUsed`: The interaction flow used for the session.
+* `interactionFlowUsed`: The interactionDeprecated flow used for the session.
 * `deviceIpAddress`: IP address of the mobile device, if requested.

 ## Example of fetching session status in v3.0